2023–24 Danish Women's League

-The 2023–24 Danish Women's League is the 52nd season in the top-flight league of Danish women's football.
+The 2023–24 Danish Women's League is the 50th season in the top-flight of the Danish Women's Football League.

 Teams

 There are 8 teams competing in the regular season of the league: the 6 teams from the previous season's championship play-offs, and the top two teams from the previous season's qualification play-offs.
 The two teams promoted from the qualification play-offs were AGF, keeping their top tier spot, and AaB, winning promotion from the 1st division, the latter replacing relegated team Sundby.